top of page

 A growing trend has emerged leading customers to stray from tea bags to Kenyan loose leaf orthodox teas.

-The future of the Mombasa Tea Auction
+The Future of the Mombasa Tea Auction

 Kenya recently introduced a new Tea Bill that requires all Black CTC Teas to be sold through the Mombasa Tea Auction.
 This puts a stop to all direct private sales and forward contracts.

 With a variety that includes tea from Rwanda, Uganda, Malawi, Ethiopia, Madagascar, Tanzania, Burundi, Uganda, and Tanzania, leading tea Kenyan tea exporters meet international interests by obtaining supply contracts with CTC and orthodox importers, exporting African tea transparently and efficiently.
-As a company, we understand that every market is unique.
-For customised and weekly / monthly tea offers for your desired market, talk to us today for a reliable and consistent partner.

-759 views0 comments
+1,022 views0 comments

 bottom of page